My name is Sterling Higa, and I’m a teacher, writer, and nonprofit leader. I live with my wife and our four children in Honolulu.

 In 2017, I led UH to the semifinal round of the United States Universities Debating Championship.
 And Hawai‘i Pacific University invited me to coach debate and lecture in their department of communication.
 For four years, I taught public speaking, argumentation and technical communication.

 As a debate coach, I encouraged students to advocate with conviction while understanding the views of others.
 And in my time as coach, the team won state and regional competitions.
-I also was lucky enough to win the university’s Golden Apple award for distinguished undergraduate teaching.
+I also was blessed with the university’s Golden Apple award for distinguished undergraduate teaching.

 While teaching at HPU, I wrote as a columnist for Honolulu Civil Beat and as a contributing writer for Hawaii Business Magazine.
 Through writing, I realized the vital role of journalism in informing civil discourse.
-And I was lucky to win awards for column writing and industry reporting from the Hawai‘i chapter of the Society of Professional Journalists.
+And I was blessed with awards for column writing and industry reporting from the Hawai‘i chapter of the Society of Professional Journalists.

-In 2021, I left HPU to cofound Housing Hawai‘i’s Future.
+In 2021, I left HPU to cofound and serve as executive director of Housing Hawai‘i’s Future.
 Housing Hawai‘i’s Future is a nonprofit movement creating opportunities for Hawai‘i's next generation by ending the workforce housing shortage.
-As executive director, I prepare next generation leaders for effective civic engagement.
+We prepare next generation leaders for effective civic engagement.

 My personal mission is to build relationships and advocate for the public interest in Hawai‘i, drawing on skills cultivated over twelve years as a community organizer, teacher and writer.
 My goal is to fuse the pathos of poetry with the logos of reasoned argument, lending my mind, voice and pen to help improve my home, Hawai‘i.